RF5/simple-speech-commands/README.md

 # simple speech commands
-A pretrained Pytorch classifier for the Google Speech Commands dataset that is very quick to set up and use.
+A pretrained Pytorch classifier for the Google Speech Commands dataset (and the digit subset) that is very quick to set up and use.

 ## What?
 The [Google Speech Commands](https://arxiv.org/abs/1804.03209) dataset is a 16kHz audio dataset of 1s clips of people saying 1 of 35 possible words, which act as classes in a classification task.